GrayGooLabs/GGLResourceScheme/readme.md

 During your app's initialization, call `[GGLResourceScheme registerResourceURLScheme]`.

-Then, from almost anywhere within cocoa or cocoa touch that you can use a URL, you may use an `rsrc:///BundleResourceName.ext` URL (Where `BundleResourceName.ext` is the name of a file within your app's bundle's resources) to gain direct access to your bundle's resource files.
+Then, from almost anywhere within cocoa or cocoa touch that you can use a URL, you may use an `rsrc:///BundleResourceName.ext` URL (where `BundleResourceName.ext` is the name of a file within your app's bundle resources) to gain direct access to your app's resource files.

-For example, if you use a WebView for internal UI rendering, and you want to use common CSS or JavaScript files stored in your bundle's resources, or you want easy access to images from your bundle's resources, you might load HTML that looked like this:
+For example, if you use a WebView for internal UI rendering, and you want to link to CSS or JavaScript files stored in your app's resources, or you want easy access to your app's images, you might load HTML that looked like this:

 ```html